Akula112233/labs-backend-challenge/README.md

   - New row for every club's users (allows repeated users & clubs)
   - Users repeat between clubs and clubs have multiple users
   - Many-To-Many Relationship b/w Users & Clubs

+## Additional Packages Installed
+requests - used for webscraping, sends HTTP request to website BeautifulSoup - used to parse/navigate html data

+## Webscraping Notes/Reasoning
+- Elements all in unique `"box"` class
+- each `"box"` contains elements with class names `club-name`, `tag`, and `"em"` tag with description
+- Since only one website, synchronous is alright, otherwise maybe async since it would be faster to read multiple sites at once (unless overhead of async) outweighs the time it would take for sync reading

+## Routes & Functionality Reasoning